Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Bpy_Struct/BlendData.md

 WARNING: Considered experimental feature currently.

-Note that this function is quicker than individual calls to remove() (from bpy.types.BlendData ID collections), but less safe/versatile (it can break Blender, e.g. by removing all scenes…).
+Note that this function is quicker than individual calls to remove() (frombpy.types.BlendData ID collections), but less safe/versatile (it can breakBlender, e.g. by removing all scenes…).

 参数：ids 。 Iterables of IDs (types can be mixed).